davidlower/boilerplate-html/README.md

 # How the gulp file works

 I have set up gulp with 3 commands.
+Type any one of these comamnds into terminal.
 ```
 $ gulp
 $ gulp minify